Just a short while ago, my PS4 Controller suddenly failed.

 4.9 USB Port and PCB

-The USB assembly allows the controller to connect to USB ports on consoles and computer systems.
+The USB assembly allows the Controller to connect to USB ports on consoles and computer systems.
 It also serves as the battery charger port.

-4.10 Cooling Fan
+4.10 PS4 Controller PCB—Cooling Fan

 Like most electronic devices, a PS4 controller has a built-in cooling fan.